bweatherson/demons/latest-export.md

 CDT, or at least the version we're going to focus on for a while, traces back to David Lewis's paper _Causal Decision Theory_ [@Lewis1981b].
 Lewis actually has two aims in this paper: to set out a version of CDT, and to argue that the other versions don't differ in significant ways from his version.
 It's going to be somewhat important to the plotline of this book that Lewis's second claim, that the various versions of CDT don't greatly differ, is false.
 But the positive theory Lewis presents is interesting whether or not that second claim goes through, and that's what we'll focus on.

 The idea is that Basic Decision Theory was not incorrect, as EDT says, but incomplete.
 It needs to be supplemented with rules about when the formula can be applied.
 In particular, we need to add that the states have to be causally independent of the options.
-In Lewis's terminology, the states have to be 'dependency hypotheses', that state how the outcomes of the choice depend upon the option Chooser selects.
-If you apply the formula to cases where the states themselves depend (or even may depend) on the option, things go wrong.
+In Lewis's terminology, the states have to be 'dependency hypotheses'.
+Each dependency hypothesis is something that the chooser has no causal influence over, and which determines, in conjunction with each possible act by the chooser, the probability of each possible outcome.
+If you apply the formula from Basic Decision Theory to cases where the states themselves depend (or even may depend) on the option, things go wrong.
 That's what CDT says goes wrong in Henry's case.
-He applies the formula correctly, but he shouldn't have started with simply Win and Lose as the states, since those states depend, causally, upon his choice.
+It's the right formula, and he applies it correctly, but he shouldn't have started with simply _win_ and _lose_ as the states.
+Rather, he should have started with dependency hypotheses that do not causally depend upon his choices.
+For example, he could have started with the following three hypotheses: the troops we have now are enough to win; the troops we have now are not enough to win, but the troops we will have after reinforcements will be enough to win; and, even after getting reinforcements, we won't have enough troops to win.
+Since the middle of those states is very likely, and the utility of waiting for reinforcements is higher in that state, he probably should have waited.

-In Newcomb's Problem, CDT says that one should take one box.
+In Newcomb's Problem, CDT says that one should take both boxes.
 What Demon predicts is not causally dependent on what Chooser selects.
 So we can use P1 and P2 as states.
 Let $z$ be the probability of P1, and hence the probability of P2 is $1-z$.
 Then the expected value of taking one box is $zx$, while the expected value of taking two boxes is $zx + y$.
 Without yet knowing what $z$ is, a question that will become rather important as we go on, we know that $zx + y > zx$, so taking two boxes has higher value.
 So that's what one should do.

 ### Making The Theories Precise {#edtcdtprecise}

 So that's the basic picture of EDT and CDT.
 But as I alluded to earlier, setting out the basic picture isn't quite the same thing as setting out a theory.
 In this section I'll flag some factors that need to be settled to turn them into a theory.

+- What are probabilities?
+- Are they ex ante or ex post?

 **NOT COMPLETE**

 ### Non-Unique Solutions {#nonunique}

+Especially if using ex post

  - Say about 1; almost dominance
 - Say about 2; basically link to decisiveness chapter